 Truncus arteriosus (pronounced TRUN-kus ar-teer-ee-OH-sus) is a rare birth defect in which only 1 large artery leaves the heart.

-Normally two large arteries leave the heart — the aorta, which carries oxygen-rich (red) blood to the body, and the pulmonary artery, which carries oxygen-poor (blue) blood to the lungs.
+Normally, 2 large arteries leave the heart — the aorta, which carries oxygen-rich (red) blood to the body, and the pulmonary artery, which carries oxygen-poor (blue) blood to the lungs.

 These babies also have a hole in the septum between their left and right ventricles.
 This hole is known as a ventricular septal defect.
 The hole allows oxygen-rich blood from the left ventricle to mix with oxygen-poor blood from the right ventricle.